A Free Mindfulness Resource for You

 Mindfulness is a mind

-state where you are fully present, paying full attention to the experience
+state in which you are paying full attention to the experience

-of life, noticing what is happening and paying attention to how you feel both physically and emotionally and to your decisions.
+of life, noticing what is happening and to what you think, feel and do.

 Square Breathing